German military brothels in World War II

 Military brothels (Militärbordelle) were set up by Nazi Germany during World War II throughout much of occupied Europe for the use of Wehrmacht and SS soldiers.
-These brothels were generally new creations, but in the west, they were sometimes set up using existing brothels as well as many other buildings.
-Until 1942, there were around 500 military brothels of this kind in German-occupied Europe.
-Often operating in confiscated hotels and guarded by the Wehrmacht, these facilities served travelling soldiers and those withdrawn from the front.
-According to records, at least 34,140 European women were forced to serve as prostitutes during the German occupation of their own countries along with female prisoners of concentration camp brothels.
+These brothels were generally new creations, but in the west, they were sometimes expansions of pre-existing brothels and other buildings.
+Until 1942, there were around 500 military brothels of this kind in German-occupied Europe, serving travelling soldiers and those withdrawn from the front.
+According to records, a minimum of 34,140 European women were forced to serve as prostitutes during the German occupation of their own countries along with female prisoners of concentration camp brothels.
 In many cases in Eastern Europe, teenage girls and women were kidnapped on the streets of occupied cities during German military and police round ups called łapanka in Polish or rafle in French.

 Eastern Europe

-The Foreign Ministry of the Polish Government in Exile issued a document on May 3, 1941, describing the mass kidnapping raids conducted in Polish cities with the aim of capturing young women for sexual slavery at brothels run by the German military.
+The Foreign Ministry of the Polish government-in-exile issued a document on May 3, 1941, describing the mass kidnapping raids conducted in Polish cities with the aim of capturing young women, as young as 15, for sexual slavery at brothels run by the German military.
 On top of that, Polish girls as young as 15 – classified as suitable for slave labor and shipped to Germany – were sexually exploited by German men.
 In Brandenburg, two Polish Ostarbeiter teens who returned home to Kraków in advanced stage of pregnancy, reported to have been raped by German soldiers with such frequency that they were unable to perform any of the worker's designated labour.

 The Swiss Red Cross mission driver Franz Mawick wrote in 1942 from Warsaw about what he saw: "Uniformed Germans ... gaze fixedly at women and girls between the ages of 15 and 25.
 One of the soldiers pulls out a pocket flashlight and shines it on one of the women, straight into her eyes.
 The two women turn their pale faces to us, expressing weariness and resignation.
 The first one is about 30 years old.
 'What is this old whore looking for around here?' – one of the three soldiers laughs.
 'Bread, sir' – asks the woman. ...
 'A kick in the ass you get, not bread' – answers the soldier.
 Owner of the flashlight directs the light again on the faces and bodies of girls. ...
 The youngest is maybe 15 years old ...
 They open her coat and start groping her with their lustfull paws.
 'This one is ideal for bed' – he says."

+Conditions in brothels were brutal.
+The women were often raped by up to 32 men per day; the visiting soldiers were allocated 15 minutes each at a nominal cost of 3 Reichsmarks per "session" between the hours of 2 p.m. and 8.30 p.m.
+Approximately 35,000 women and girls were forced to work in brothels, with each woman being made to service seven or more men per day.
+Those who were visibly pregnant were sometimes released, but would not go back to their families, so as not to shame them.